navis-org/fafbseg-py/docs/source/tutorials/flywire_setup.rst

    is close to the bsae segmentation).
 Anyone has access to this dataset.
 3. The "Production" dataset is where people do the actual proofreading/annotation.
    As such it is ahead of the public release dataset.
-To get access to the production dataset you have to approved by one of the community managers.
+To get access to the production dataset you have to be approved by one of the community managers.

 Most functions in ``fafbseg.flywire`` accept a ``dataset`` parameter.
-If not specified it will fall back to the production dataset.
+If not specified it will fall back to the production dataset!

 .. code-block:: python